Price T Rowe Associates Inc. MD Has $23.98 Million Stake in John B. Sanfilippo & Son, Inc. (NASDAQ:JBSS)

 Price T Rowe Associates Inc. MD decreased its holdings in shares of John B. Sanfilippo & Son, Inc. (NASDAQ:JBSS) by 8.0% in the 1st quarter, HoldingsChannel.com reports.
 The firm owned 265,340 shares of the company’s stock after selling 22,943 shares during the period.
 Price T Rowe Associates Inc. MD’s holdings in John B. Sanfilippo & Son were worth $23,979,000 as of its most recent SEC filing.

-A number of other institutional investors and hedge funds have also made changes to their positions in JBSS.
-Credit Suisse AG boosted its holdings in John B. Sanfilippo & Son by 9.5% during the fourth quarter.
-Credit Suisse AG now owns 8,430 shares of the company’s stock worth $665,000 after purchasing an additional 729 shares during the last quarter.
+Other institutional investors and hedge funds have also made changes to their positions in the company.
+Credit Suisse AG lifted its stake in John B. Sanfilippo & Son by 9.5% in the fourth quarter.
+Credit Suisse AG now owns 8,430 shares of the company’s stock valued at $665,000 after acquiring an additional 729 shares during the last quarter.
 The Manufacturers Life Insurance Company lifted its stake in John B. Sanfilippo & Son by 3.4% in the fourth quarter.
 The Manufacturers Life Insurance Company now owns 5,439 shares of the company’s stock valued at $429,000 after acquiring an additional 177 shares during the last quarter.
 Charles Schwab Investment Management Inc. lifted its stake in John B. Sanfilippo & Son by 2.6% in the fourth quarter.
 Charles Schwab Investment Management Inc. now owns 89,986 shares of the company’s stock valued at $7,097,000 after acquiring an additional 2,265 shares during the last quarter.
 Nuveen Asset Management LLC lifted its stake in John B. Sanfilippo & Son by 85.6% in the fourth quarter.
 Nuveen Asset Management LLC now owns 116,964 shares of the company’s stock valued at $9,224,000 after acquiring an additional 53,946 shares during the last quarter.
 Finally, Morgan Stanley lifted its stake in John B. Sanfilippo & Son by 52.1% in the fourth quarter.
 Morgan Stanley now owns 132,069 shares of the company’s stock valued at $10,415,000 after acquiring an additional 45,236 shares during the last quarter.
 Institutional investors and hedge funds own 71.31% of the company’s stock.

 Shares of JBSS stock opened at $91.76 on Tuesday.
 The firm has a market capitalization of $1.05 billion, a PE ratio of 18.39 and a beta of 0.16.
 The company has a current ratio of 2.10, a quick ratio of 0.68 and a debt-to-equity ratio of 0.05.
 The company has a fifty day moving average price of $90.44.
 John B. Sanfilippo & Son, Inc. has a one year low of $71.00 and a one year high of $94.97.